Lou-Duron/ATP-binding_cassette-Datamining/README.md

 # Intro

-This project was made by Lou DURON and Etienne BARDET in order to create and evaluate an annotation method in terms of ABC transporters in procaryote complete genomes.
+This project was made by Lou DURON and Etienne BARDET as a assignment of the Datamining course of the Bioinformatics Master Degree of Paul-Sabatier University.
+The goal of this projet is to create and evaluate an annotation method in terms of ABC transporters in procaryote complete genomes.

 # Documentation